-As Baby gets older, you’ll probably find that you have to explain some tough stuff to him from time to time.
+As Baby gets older, you’ll probably find that you have to explain some tough stuff to them from time to time.
 Obviously, you’ll want to use your best judgment in each individual situation, and do what you feel is best, in the way that is good for you.
 Keeping that in mind, here are some pointers to remember for future conversations.

 Be mindful of what you say around Baby

-Baby might not have your verbal skills just yet, but it’s safer if you just assume that he is listening to you at all times.
+Baby might not have your verbal skills just yet, but it’s safer if you just assume that they are listening to you at all times.
 Toddlers do pick up on what they hear, so when scary or upsetting things happen, it might be troubling for Baby to hear them being referenced while not understanding what the conversation is about.
 Figurative language can also confuse toddlers, especially when it’s used to talk about emotionally charged subjects they don’t understand.

 Don’t be afraid to show emotions